RanAwaySuccessfully/ly-maker/README.md

 # ly-maker a.k.a.
 Layout Maker XP
-Layout Maker XP is a random thing I did for easy post layout making for SMWCentral.
-The code's here 'cause "why not?".
-[Functional version is over here](https://bin.smwcentral.net/u/26481/ly-maker.html), might be updated more oftenly than the code dump over here, dunno.
-I just realized I don't really like putting code over here, meh.
-Feel free to mess with it, do contact me before you decide to put it to any other use, etc. etc. etc. Not provided under a license currently because licenses are overrated.
+Layout Maker XP is a tool written in JavaScript that facilitates layout making for people at SMWCentral.
+[Functional version is over here](https://bin.smwcentral.net/u/26481/ly-maker.html).
+I can't guarantee that both will be kept up to date.
+This is here for easy viewing, as well as easy suggesting, bug reports, forks, pull requests, etc.

-Suggestions, bug reports, forks, pull requests and the like appreciated.
+Contact me before you decide to host it or use it anywhere else on the internet.
+Not currently provided under a license because I don't really feel like a project this simple needs it.